RafaeldelaNekro/B2G-Wallet/README.md

      - 0.5 B2G      = 0.5
 - input your password, which you had choosen at import/creating the wallet
 - click "Send"
-- it will use a normal gas price and limit to make the transaction, you will see it the node window, and it will be done within the next 1-3 blocks
+- it will use a normal gas price and limit to make the transaction, most the time it will be done within the next 1-3 blocks

 These are all basic functions and its not user friendly, i know, but it should work and i'm working on advanced versions.
 If you have questions you can contact me via telegram (Rafael de la Nekro).